 Thamel area tends to have cheaper accommodation, where in Patan there has been a recent influx of house rental prices.
 If you want more value for money, move away from this area.
 For example: for 300 dollars a month you can have a simple Nepali style 2 bedroom place in Sanepa, a decent more western place in Thamel and a luxury place somewhere outside of these areas.
 For 500 dollar you can get a big decent/luxury villa outside of these areas, a decent 2 bedroom place in Sanepa and a luxury 2 bedroom place in Thamel.

 Prices can still vary a fair bit for rental properties depending on how long you are renting for, the location and type of property you are after and your bargaining skills.
 Bear in mind that once you have agreed to renting a place you are usually in charge of general maintenance and repair.
-So a better idea is to agree with the landlord that he makes the necessary repairs before you move in.
+So a better idea is to agree with the landlord that he makes the necessary repairs before you pay and move in.

 Bills might not be included in your rent.
 These can be 20 euros per month for electricity, up to 60 euros a month if you have air-conditioning.

 It’s really easy to get a SIM card in Kathmandu, you can readily pick them up from the airport or many small shops dotted around the city (you can generally recognize them from the Ncell banners) Getting a SIM card is quite a bureaucratic procedure.
-Have a copy of your passport ready and a pass photo.
+Have a copy of your passport ready and a passport photo.
 You will also need to fill out a form including fingerprints.
 The SIM cards are usually free and you can buy credit from the shop.
 For 5 euro you can get 3 GB, 600 minutes and 1200 sms with NCell valid for a month.
 Download the Ncell app to see the packages.
 There are lots of providers but popular ones are Ncell or Nepal Telecom.